rafh/starter-project/README.md

 ## Start Project
-yarn install - installs all dependencies yarn run build - for production code yarn run dev - for development
+yarn install - installs all dependencies <br>
+yarn run build - for production code <br>
-"dev": "NODE_ENV=development webpack-dev-server"
-"dev": "NODE_ENV=development node dev-server.js"
+yarn run dev - for development <br>

 ## FYI
-index.html file is used for development index-template.html file is used for production
+index.html file is used for development <br>
+index-template.html file is used for production <br>